Faisal Bezzine

-Faisal Bezzine (فيصل بالزين) (born in Tunisia on 12 January 1975) is a Tunisian actor.
+Faisal Bezzine (فيصل بالزين) (born in Tunisia on 12 January 1964) is a Tunisian actor.

 Biography

-He obtained his first role in the series El Khottab Al Bab where he played Stayech, the adopted child of the Tammars, alongside Mouna Noureddine and Raouf Ben Amor.
+Bezzine obtained his first role in the series El Khottab Al Bab where he played Stayech, the adopted child of the Tammars, alongside Mouna Noureddine and Raouf Ben Amor.
 Then, he finds Noureddine in the TV series Mnamet Aroussia.

-In 2003, he starred in the soap opera Chez Azaïez before playing the role of Fouchika in the series Choufli Hal and his TV movie, which made him known to the general public.
+In 2003, he starred in the soap opera Chez Azaïez before playing the role of Fouchika in the series Choufli Hal and later his TV movie, which made him known to the general public.